Measuring the Redundancy of Decoder Layers in SpeechLLMs: Experimental Results

 \subsection{Generalisation to speech translation}

-We next assess whether the ASR findings transfer to AST.
-If redundancy is primarily inherited from the pretrained LLM backbone (Section~\ref{subsec:origin}), both pruning tolerance and optimal paths should remain consistent across tasks.
+We next assess whether the ASR findings transfer to AST across two non-English directions (Fr$\rightarrow$En, En$\rightarrow$De) and a different speech encoder (Whisper Large v3), testing transferability beyond the English ASR setting.
+If redundancy is primarily inherited from the pretrained LLM backbone (Section~\ref{subsec:origin}), both pruning tolerance and optimal paths should remain consistent across tasks, languages, and encoders.

 \textbf{How many layers are needed for AST?} As in ASR, pruning based on $\ell^*(n)$ without healing causes sharp BLEU degradation, while healing both decoder and projector yields the strongest robustness.
 Table~\ref{tab:ast_bleu} reports absolute BLEU as a function of the fraction of layers dropped.
 Using the $\Delta_{\mathrm{BLEU}}$ threshold from Section~\ref{sec:experiments}, 32.1\% of layers are removable on Fr$\rightarrow$En and En$\rightarrow$De while preserving speech translation capabilities.
 This robustness is comparable to the ASR case in Table~\ref{tab:asr_wer_main}.